SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

 - Cloud Integration
 - API Management
 - Extend Non-SAP Connectivity

+> ⚠️ *Although the tutorial screenshot doesn't select the Extend Non-SAP Connectivity, don't be misguided by this... do include the Extend Non-SAP Connectivity capability.*

 To provision the SAP Integration Suite capabilities, follow the instructions included in [step 3](https://developers.sap.com/tutorials/cp-starter-isuite-onboard-subscribe.html#d87e7e9f-7862-410d-ae85-ede409587a60) of the  _Set up the SAP Integration Suite trial_ tutorial.